sameer-goel/aws-machine-learning/10_QnA.md

 `Important`
 - XGBoost requires only numerical features plus this Tree-based algo can handle features with different scale (no need to normalize/standardize)
 - Tree based algorithm can have lower and upper bound limit it can predict for regression. (random forest, xgboost)

+- When tuning the model, don't use Test data, use validation data.
+- Seq2Se2 model needs RecordIO-protobuf with INTEGER tokens